AhmedGharbi96/ContinuousControlWithDDPG/Report.md

 ![average score](https://github.com/AhmedGharbi96/ContinuousControlWithDDPG/blob/main/DDPG_DRLN.png)

 ## Potential Improvements
-I would like to implement Distributed [Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/abs/1804.08617) algorithm and use it to solve the 20 agents version of the environment.
+I would like to implement Distributed [Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/abs/1804.08617) or [PPO](https://arxiv.org/abs/1707.06347) from scratch and use it to solve the 20 agents version of the environment.